Results tagged ‘ Wood Family Foundation ’

 “We had people in bare feet in the grass in the outfield, walking around.
 I don’t think I’ve done that—walk around in the outfield in my bare feet.”

-Former Cubs players Ted Lilly and Derrek Lee will be on hand, and Wood said others will likely make an appearance.
+Some of Wood’s former Cubs teammates are scheduled to on hand, and Wood said others will likely make an appearance.
 Contestants will each get 10 outs—that’s any swing that isn’t a home run.
 The top 10 qualifiers will reach the second round, with the top three going to the finals.

 Interested parties can sign up in teams of four with a $15,000 minimum donation, or as individuals for $3,500.
 New this year, the top six high school-aged fundraisers will also get an opportunity to compete.